 Just one word of warning though, if you have seat covers that are, shall we say, unique?
 Flowery, leopard print, or other “funky” designs of seat covers might be your thing, but they’re not going to be to everyone’s taste.
 If you have seat covers in your car that are a little out of the ordinary, please take them out or replace them with something sensible.
 You will thank me later.

 Just think about the last time that you were looking for a used car online or in a magazine.
 Take a moment to think about the ones you scrolled past and didn’t even bother to read the details of, and then think about what makes you take the time to investigate further.
 Whether we like to admit it or not, we’re attracted by nice images.

-If you upload a couple of dull, slightly blurred images to you listing you may as well throw your money into the garbage disposal.
-You don’t have to be a trained psychologist to realize that your chances of people taking an interest in the car you are selling will be severely hampered by poor quality images.
+If you upload a couple of dull, slightly blurred images to your listing you may as well throw your money into the garbage disposal.
+You don’t have to be a trained psychologist to realize that your chances of people taking an interest in the car you are selling will be severely hampered by poor-quality images.

-You don’t have to be professional photographer and you don’t even need an expensive digital camera these days, and that’s because the camera you have built in to your smartphone is more than capable of taking fantastic pictures.
+You don’t have to be a professional photographer and you don’t even need an expensive digital camera these days, and that’s because the camera you have built into your smartphone is more than capable of taking fantastic pictures.

-Make sure you car is clean and parked in somewhere with a neutral background that won’t detract from the vehicle itself. try to photograph your vehicle on a bright and dry day, preferably as close to mid-day as possible so the sun is overhead to cut down on shadows.
+Make sure your car is clean and parked somewhere with a neutral background that won’t detract from the vehicle itself. try to photograph your vehicle on a bright and dry day, preferably as close to mid-day as possible so the sun is overhead to cut down on shadows.